JNeuvonen/oikotie-scrape/README.md

 # oikotie-scrape

-Scrapes every apartment sale listing on https://www.oikotie.fi/
+Scrapes every apartment sale listing on https://www.oikotie.fi/ to a database and updates the database if any given listing is deleted from oikotie

 # Steps to run